 The Steering Committee may revise these protocols and Steering Committee positions at any time, as long as they follow the existing rules during the process.
-It is recommended that the committee revisit this document at least once a year during 2023-2024.
+It is recommended that the committee revisit this document at least once a year.

 AGREEMENT